Best Laptop for Adobe Premiere Pro 2021

 Summary

-The Lenovo Legion 5i Pro 16 is a stylish and powerful gaming laptop that offers a great display, strong performance, and plenty of connectivity options.
-However, the webcam quality is lacking, there are no biometric features, and the SSD is slightly slower compared to its competitors.
+The Lenovo Legion 5i Pro 16 is a stylish and powerful gaming laptop that offers a sleek design, a gorgeous display, and strong performance.
+With its abundance of ports and quiet fans, it provides a great value for money.
+However, the webcam quality is subpar, it lacks biometric features, and its SSD is slightly slower compared to its competition.

 Alternatives